jrizxos/tech-fuze-ioa-2025/README.md

 # Prototype app for TechFuse 2025 Hackathon

+This is the state of the ripository as it was at the end of the event

 ## Background

 As part of iGEM Ioannina 2025, we took part in TechFuse 2025 Hackathon.
 Our task was to develop a solution to a current or future challenge facing our city, Ioannina.